 Local experts you can trust.Find an ELP

 To make a larger mortgage payment fit into their budget, they could simply cut the amount they set aside for retirement each month.
 At first glance, it’s a move that makes sense.
 A home is an asset after all, right?
+Wrong!

-But cutting just $100 from their investing budget in order to afford a $180,000 home could reduce the amount they could have for retirement from $1.63 million to $1.4 million—a $230,000 difference.
+Cutting just $100 from their investing budget in order to afford a $180,000 home could reduce the amount they could have for retirement from $1.63 million to $1.4 million—a $230,000 difference!

-Could their new home grow in value enough to make up the difference once Shawn and Melissa are ready to retire?
+Could their new home grow enough in value to make up the difference once Shawn and Melissa are ready to retire?
 Sure, it’s possible.
 But even if it did, if they plan to sell the home and downsize when they retire, they’ll have to use proceeds from the sale to buy their new, smaller place.
 That means less money in the nest egg for living expenses during retirement.